 Take part in activities and events that will let you share your message:

 - Be seen.
-Attend meetings and public hearings, including legislative hearings and rallies.
+You can go to meetings and public hearings, including legislative hearings and rallies.
 Serve on a committee, advisory board, or task force.
 Be a volunteer.
-These will help you build relationships and trust and learn more about your issue
+These will help you build relationships and trust, and help you learn more about your issue

 - Find partners.
-Invite others with similar interests and experiences to work with you toward a common goal.
+Invite others who also care to work with you toward a common goal.

 You can download our sample letter and tips for talking to a policymaker: